-Mortgage interest rates are still near historic lows.
-But as the economy continues to improve, so do the odds of higher interest rates.
-So now could be a great time to refinance.
+Mortgage interest rates remain near historic lows.
+But as the economy continues to improve, so do the odds of higher interest rates, which means now could be a great time to refinance.
 But before you consider a new mortgage with a lower rate, consider all the costs.

-Following is a question I originally received back in 2010.
-While the numbers may have changed a bit since then, the advice remains the same.
+Following is a question I originally received some time ago.
+While the numbers have changed a bit since it was originally submitted, the advice remains the same.

 My bank called and offered me to refinance at no charge: no appraisal fee, no refinance fee for a rate of 4.5 percent.
-My current rate is 5.375 percent, and I have had this mortgage since 2008.
-My principal is $144,423, and I’m paying about $192 in principal each month and $647 in interest.
+My current rate is 5.375 percent.

 What’s more beneficial for me?
-The difference in price each month is about $100 less if I get the refi at 4.5 percent.
-They are also offering me to get a 20-year fixed loan at 4.5 percent, which would increase my monthly payments but decrease the payment overall.
+The difference in price each month is about $100 less if I get the re-fi at 4.5 percent.
 What should I do?

-Here’s how Corrine – and anyone else in her situation — can figure out the refinance question.
+Here’s how Corinne — and anyone else in her situation — can answer their own refinance question.

-The idea is to divide the cost of the refinance by the monthly benefit received.
+Simply divide the cost of the refinance by the monthly savings.
 That will reveal how many months it will take to make the refinance profitable.

-If the fees you pay to refinance are $2,000 and you save $100/month as a result, it will take 20 months to recoup your cost.
+For example, if the fees you pay to refinance are $2,000 and you save $100/month as a result, it will take 20 months to recoup the cost.
 If you’re going to stay in the house exactly 20 months, you break even.
-If you move sooner than that, you lose money.
+If you move sooner, you lose money.
 For every month you stay longer, you come out $100 ahead.

-Corrine says above that she’ll have no cost to refinance: “My bank called and offered me to refinance at no charge : no appraisal fee, no refinance fee.”
-But there’s no such thing as a fee-free refinance.
-I can use myself as an example – I refinanced my mortgage a couple of years ago.
-Here are the expenses I paid:
+Corinne says she’ll have no cost to refinance: “My bank called and offered me to refinance at no charge : no appraisal fee, no refinance fee.”

 Credit report: $25.00

-I did lots of negotiating to keep my expenses low (see Mortgage Shopping 101 – Negotiating) and for the most part I was pretty successful.
+I did lots of negotiating to keep my expenses low (see “How to Buy a House — Getting the Best Deal on a Mortgage”), and for the most part I was successful.
 The fee associated with the actual mortgage loan — the underwriting fee — was $595.00.
-But as you can see from the above list, that’s not all there is.
-In my state (Florida) there’s no negotiating title fees and tax stamps and there’s no getting around them.
-They’re set by law.
+But as you can see from the above list, that’s not even close to covering all the fees.
+In my state (Florida) title fees and tax stamps are established by law, and there’s no getting around those.
+And title insurance and escrow aren’t free.

-If Corrine agrees to pay 4.5 percent when 4.25 is available elsewhere, that quarter-percent is money the lender is making and Corinne is losing.
-That’s why you’ll often see lenders offering “no-fee” mortgages: Sure, there’s no underwriting fee, like the $595 I paid.
-But these loans are often at higher rates, which results in the lender making a lot more than if they’d charged $595.
+If Corinne agrees to pay 4.5 percent when 4.25 percent is available elsewhere, that quarter-percent is money the lender is making and Corinne is losing.
+That’s why you’ll often see lenders offering no-fee mortgages: Sure, there’s no underwriting fee, like the $595 I paid.
+But these loans are often at higher rates, which results in the lender making a lot more over the term of the loan than $595.

 Bottom line?
 If you’re considering a refinance, go into it with your eyes fully open.
-Find out how much it will actually cost to refinance a mortgage where you live, including government and closing costs.
+Find out how much it will actually cost to refinance your mortgage, including government and closing costs.
 Then, shop your rate hard.
 Check out a mortgage search tool like the one we have here, ask around locally and talk to your existing lender.
+Shop not only rate, but also APR.
 Only after uncovering all the costs and the most competitive rates will you be in a position to make an informed decision.

-This article was originally published on MoneyTalksNews.com as 'Ask Stacy: Can I Really Refinance My Mortgage at No Cost?'.
+This article was originally published on MoneyTalksNews.com as 'Ask Stacy — Can I Really Get a No-Cost Mortgage?'.